marcomattolab/marcomartorana/content/informatics/2025/angular-signals-vs-rxjs.md

 # Angular Signals
 ## How They Replace Half of Your RxJS Code

 Angular is entering a new reactive era.
-With the maturation of **Signals**, developers now have a simpler and more intuitive way to manage state and reactivity — one that significantly reduces the amount of RxJS code needed in everyday Angular applications.
+With the maturation of ⚙️ **Signals** , developers now have a simpler and more intuitive way to manage state and reactivity — one that significantly reduces the amount of RxJS code needed in everyday Angular applications.

 This shift does **not** mean RxJS is disappearing.
 Instead, Angular Signals redefine *where RxJS should be used* and where it no longer adds value.